Narayana108/awesome-privacy/README.md

   - [License](#liscense)

 # Things to avoid
-> These companies are evil, and should be avoided if possible.
-> All software and devices that they produce should also be avoided if possible
+- All services and products from big evil monopolies like these:
   - Apple
   - Microsoft
-- Google
+  - Google, Youtube, Gmail, etc
-- Facebook
+  - Facebook & Whatsapp
-- Youtube
+  - Amazon
-- Whatsapp
+  - etc..
+> Basically these companies do not respect our basic privacy rights nor are they
+> honest.
+They are creating an unjust surveillanced prison state only through
+> our empowerment.
+There are great alternatives for 90% of things, its basically
+> only open source hardware that is lacking and people willing to do the right thing.

 # Things to do
 > Use software created by the people for the people
 > Lets protect our freedom of speech which is under attack right now
 - Promote open source technologies
 - Promote privacy first software
-- Promote blockchain/decentralisation
+- Promote blockchain and decentralisation
-- Cryptocurrency is better that fake fait money
+- Educate yourself and become more technology concious.
-- Chant Gods Holy names as per your religion or path, meditate and eat good healthy vegeterian foods
+- Pray and meditate as per your religion or path and eat good healthy vegeterian foods.

 # Search engines
 - [DuckDuckGo](https://duckduckgo.com) - Search engine that doesn't track you.